d-patravali/cse15l-lab-reports/lab5.md

 **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**

 The symptom is that when I run the bash script, it works as intended except for the fact that it prints unwanted output as well.
 What the script is intended to do is iterate through each word in `file1.txt`, which contains several names of fruits.
 For each fruit that the script looks at in `file1.txt`, it checks if that fruit exists in `file2.txt`, which specifically contains berries.
 This is meant to check whether the fruit that is being looked at in `file1.txt` is a berry; if it is, it is supposed to print `"$fruit is a berry"`, where `$fruit` is a variable that references the fruit from `file1.txt` that is being looked at in the current for loop iteration.
 More specifically, the symptom is that for each iteration of the for loop that is included in my Bash Script, on top of the exptected output, the script prints the output of `grep "$fruit" file2.txt`, which prints the full line on which the word was found from `file2.txt`.
 I want to omit this `grep` output, and only print the intended output of `$fruit is aberry`.
 How can I do this, considering I cannot get rid of the grep command, as I need it to search for the desired word in `file2.txt`.
 Below is a screenshot of my bash Script as well as `file1.txt` and `file2.txt`.
+Lastly, I have attached a screenshot of the faulty output that is produced when I run this Bash Script in terminal

 ![Image](Lab5Buggy.png)
 ![Image](fruits.png)